rorysedgwick/testorama/README.md

 # testorama
-A beginner's introduction to beginning testing, for beginners.
+Introducing a beginner's introduction to beginning testing, for beginners.